4nandes/Magic-Logs/README.md

 - Weekly gain leaderboard posted every sunday
 - Website for the bot
 - Ability to add roles by reacting to the bot with an emoji (Discord Feature)
+- Improve stability so that the bot can exist on many servers.
+At the moment it is not stable enough to be on more than one